bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 As we can see, the Simple Ensemble Model is the best performing model in almost every category.
 Despite using Cross Validation, which is often a boon to a model, this time it decreased model efficacy.
 Sometimes simpler is better!

+## Where the Data was Obtained

+The data was downloaded from the following website: http://roycekimmons.com/tools/generated_data/exams on June 9th, 2022.
+The data is synthetic, meaning it was created for the purposes of practicing with projects like this.